GoogleCloudPlatform/professional-services/tools/iam-recommender-at-scale/README.md

     ![project security status](asset/project-security-status-graph.png)

-    *Table 2: When we visualize table 1 using a column chart, it become clear that there are a couple outliers in terms of the total number of recommendations.
+    *Figure 1: When we visualize table 1 using a column chart, it become clear that there are a couple outliers in terms of the total number of recommendations.
 The red square around “project/organization1:TestProj” is there because we will focus on that project for the duration of this blog.*